arcalot/arcalot-round-table/art-decisions/proposals/2023-03-09-carpenter-repository-rename.md

 ## Benefits

 Currently, carpenters repository is named `arcaflow-plugin-image-builder` with a pet name of carpenter.
-This can be confusing to some as carpenter is utilized in reusable workflows and other repositories by it's pet name for some things, but the repository name for others.
-Additionally, it shares the same naming convention as our offical plugins, however it itself is not a plugin.
-To clear this up I propose we rename the entire repository to simply arcalot/carpenter or any agreed upon name.
+It currently shares the same naming convention as our offical plugins, however it itself is not a plugin.
+To clear this up I propose we rename the entire repository to simply arcalot/arcaflow-container-toolkit or any agreed upon name.

 This change will separate the tool from the plugins and pave way for a much clearer readme.md file I am currently working on [here](https://github.com/jdowni000/arcaflow-plugin-image-builder/blob/docs/README_UPDATE.md#using-carpenter-in-reusable-workflow).
 This will simplify the entrypoint for new users to the tool and cause less confusion in the documentation with naming convention as well as usage.